3.0

 The policy clearly states all systems used to collect, store and transmit patients’ personal data and gives clear instructions on how to opt out of certain aspects.

-Two aspects stand out to me:
+Two parts stand out to me:

 • The use of artificial intelligence (AI), which I have not come across on other telehealth sites I have vetted to date.
 This may reflect that Greencare uses multiple systems to facilitate communication and marketing.
 However, it is possible for patients to opt out by calling or emailing.